Salt industry in Ghana

 The Ghanaian salt industry as of 2009 produced between 250,000 and 300,000 tonnes of salt annually.
-The Ghana Export Promotion Council (GEPC) has identified the sector as an important one to aid the diversification of Ghana's economy, and the Ghanaian government is currently within the process of developing the industry.
+The Ghana Export Promotion Authority (GEPA) has identified the sector as an important one to aid the diversification of Ghana's economy, and the Ghanaian government is currently within the process of developing the industry.

 Economic benefits

 Ghana has the production potential of 2.2 million tonnes of salt annually.
 Economists in Ghana believe the nation's salt industry represents a potential source of revenue from Nigerian purchasers who currently rely on Brazilian imports.

 The GEPC has requested that the Commonwealth Secretariat establish a framework in Ghana to coordinate the development of the salt sector in the country.
 As a result, a team of consultants has conducted many interviews and seminars and undertaken market analysis with a realistic strategy and targets.
 While developers realise that Ghana will never be a leading world producer, the proponents believe that the development of the salt industry in Ghana will be important to the economy and the overall economic development of western Africa in supply.
 The salt can also be used to make chemical products which historically western Africa has not been capable of making.
 In 2002, the Minister of Mines, Kwadwo Adjei-Darko spoke at a salt mining site in Mendskrom, near the Weija Barrier, about increasing production in Ghana: